jackonelli/wednesday-world-cup/README.md

 ### UI setup

 The UI is a webpage, hosted with some generic web server.
 The final UI is in html, css and javascript, but this is all generated from rust source code, found in the `ui` crate.
-We use a special build program to generate 'web assembly _WASM_' from rust.
+We use a special build program to generate WASM from rust.
 Specifically, the rust code in `ui` is written with a web framework called [Seed](https://seed-rs.org/), which looks even stranger than normal rust since it uses macros to generate the html.

 #### Local hosting